Someone to speak on your behalf

 Independent Mental Capacity Advocacy (IMCA)

-The Council must consult an IMCA when making decisions for a person who lacks mental capacity.
+We have to consult an IMCA when making decisions for a person who lacks mental capacity.

 Independent Mental Health Advocacy (IMHA)